invertase/react-native-firebase-docs/docs/auth/android.md

 ## Add the dependency

-Add the Firebase Authentication dependancy to `android/app/build.gradle`:
+Add the Firebase Authentication dependency to `android/app/build.gradle`:

 ```groovy
 dependencies {